Diaspora Revolt: Impact on the eastern provinces

+In Alexandria, the damage was less extensive than was claimed by Eusebius, according to whom the city was "overthrown" and required rebuilding by Hadrian.
+The primary loss was the sanctuary of Nemesis.
+The Serapeum and other structures were likely damaged later by Egyptian and Cyrenaican Jews, rather than by Alexandrian Jews.

-The total destruction of Salamis is also questioned, as it received the title of metropolis in 123 CE, suggesting not all damage was as severe as reported.
-Some Roman actions, such as Trajan's colony in Libya and Hadrian's edict favoring Egyptian peasants, may not be directly linked to the uprisings and could relate to pre-existing conditions.
+The total destruction of the Cypriot city of Salamis has also been questioned, since it received the title of metropolis in 123, only a few years after the Jewish uprising, suggesting that not all damage was as severe as reported.
+Some Roman actions, such as Trajan's colony in Libya and Hadrian's edict improving conditions for the Egyptian peasantry, may likewise not be directly linked to the uprisings but instead reflect pre-existing circumstances.

 Impact on Trajan's Parthian campaign

-The simultaneous Jewish uprisings across various regions forced Trajan to divert his top military leaders from the Parthian front, impacting his campaign.
-The resistance in Mesopotamia, though ultimately unsuccessful in its siege of Hatra, led to a compromise with the Parthians and coincided with Trajan's illness and death.
-The siege of Hatra continued throughout the summer of 117, but the years of constant campaigning and reports of revolts had taken a toll on Trajan, who suffered a stroke resulting in partial paralysis.
-He decided to begin the long journey back to Rome to recover.
-As he sailed from Seleucia, his health deteriorated rapidly.
+The simultaneous Jewish uprisings across various Roman regions forced Trajan to divert his top military leaders from the Parthian front, curtailing his campaign.
+While the resistance in Mesopotamia was largely suppressed, it nonetheless led to a compromise with the Parthians.
+Trajan's siege of Hatra continued throughout the summer of 117 but ultimately failed; the years of constant campaigning and reports of revolts took a toll on the emperor, who suffered a stroke resulting in partial paralysis.
+He decided to begin the long journey back to Rome to recover, but as he sailed from Seleucia, his health deteriorated rapidly.
 He was taken ashore at Selinus in Cilicia, where he died.
-His successor, Hadrian, assumed the reins of government shortly thereafter.
+His successor, Hadrian, soon assumed power, reversing Trajan's expansionist policy and relinquishing his conquests east of the Euphrates River, which reverted to being Rome's eastern boundary.

-This shift in focus from the east may have influenced Hadrian's policy of avoiding further imperial expansion, contrasting with Trajan's approach.
-Despite a triumph celebrated at Trajan's funerals, the Parthian war ended in failure and ensured that Babylonian Jews remained outside Roman control, as reflected in the Babylonian Talmud's assertion of their protection from Roman decrees: "The Holy One, blessed be He, knows that Israel is unable to endure the cruel decrees of Edom, therefore He exiled them to Babylonia".
-Orosius, writing in the early fifth century, saw the Jewish uprisings as divine punishment—a plague upon Rome—resulting from its persecution of Christians.
+Trajan's Parthian campaign did not secure Roman dominion in Babylonia; despite a triumph at his funeral, the campaign failed, and the Babylonian Jews stayed beyond Roman control.
+The Babylonian Talmud, in tractate Pesachim 87b, preserves Rabbi Hiyya's explanation for this circumstance and for Babylonian Jews' immunity to Roman decrees: "The Holy One, blessed be He, knows that Israel is unable to endure the cruel decrees of Edom; therefore He exiled them to Babylonia."